A Mechanical Ventilation Mastery Workshop for Emergency Department Staff

 Target Audience

-From Rural Clinics, Critical-Access Hospitals, and Free Standing EDs, to Community Hospitals and Tertiary Care Facilities, this workshop is designed for Nurses, RTs, PAs, NPs, and Physicians with limited experience in managing mechanical ventilators who care for patients in the Emergency Department.
+From Rural Clinics, Critical-Access Hospitals, and Free Standing EDs, to Community Hospitals and Tertiary Care Facilities, this workshop is designed for Paramedics, Nurses, RTs, PAs, NPs, and Physicians working in the Emergency Department with limited experience in managing mechanical ventilators.

 Workshop Includes